 The value of their testimonial can easily eclipse the value of what you are giving them.

 How to get the most out of your testimonials

-You’ve got a few testimonials under your belt, now it’s time to maximize their influence.
+You’ve got a few customer reviews under your belt; now it’s time to maximize their influence.